dpnetca/exercise/README.md

 # Exercises

 A collection of misc exercises completed for the purpose of expanding personal knowledge of [Go](https://go.dev/).
 Similar concept to #100daysOfCode projects will range in difficulty, however I am not doing this as a strict 100 days timeline, and the number of proejcts to be completed is undetermined.
 Every project will start with a version 1 (v1) release.
 As I learn new concepts some projects may be revisted and refactored to take advantage of these new concepts.

+Progress will be tracked in a [Progress Log](ProgressLog.md)

 ## Ideas